PART 71 - ORDERS TO OBTAIN INFORMATION FROM JUDGMENT DEBTORS

 Adjournment of the hearing

-If the hearing is adjourned, the court will give directions as to the manner in which notice of the new hearing is to be served on the judgment debtor.
+If the hearing is adjourned, the court will give directions as to the manner in which notice of the new hearing is to be served on the person ordered to attend court.

 Failure to comply with order

 (1) If a person against whom an order has been made under rule 71.2 –